This Old House

 With quickly approaching deadlines, we immediately began to chip away at what the main focus of the project would be.
 To accomplish this, we interviewed the content team for This Old House to gain a deeper understanding of the pain points and opportunities for improvement that existed with the website’s current state from their perspective.

-An intensive three-day workshop at the The Old House offices in New York followed that included every stakeholder involved in the project: strategists, designers, engineers, executives, magazine and web editors, TV producers, and copywriters.
+An intensive three-day workshop at This Old House offices in New York followed that included every stakeholder involved in the project: strategists, designers, engineers, executives, magazine and web editors, TV producers, and copywriters.
 With each stakeholder’s unique expertise and perspective, we were able to hone in on and prioritize the things that were most important to the website users and the business goals.

 A unified how-to experience on all devices